rackerlabs/support-how-to/content/cloud-dns/create-a-dkim-txt-record.md

 product_url: cloud-dns
 ---

-**Note:** The method described in this article differs from the way DKIM is set up for Rackspace Hosted Email and Exchange customers.
-If you are a Rackspace Email, Hosted Exchange, or Office 365 customer, contact the Rackspace Cloud Office team for help configuring the proper DKIM, DMARC, and SPF records.

 Domain Keys Identified Mail (DKIM) helps you protect your company from email spamming and phishing attempts.
 It provides a method for validating a domain name identity that is associated with a message